-Below is a gallery of the designs available, beginning with the “group photo.”
-Mouse over, click or tap on a photo for the name of the design, which I also have in a numbered alphabetical list below the gallery.
-I’m not giving the measurements for each one as I usually do, but likely you’ll be able to tell how big they are.
+Below galleries of the designs available.
+Mouse over, click or tap on a photo for the name of the design which you’ll find in the alphabetical list below the gallery, and again in the drop-down for ordering.

 NOTE: If the title is crossed out, I am out of stock right now, and it will not be available in the shopping cart.

 - 22 Cats